-A good communication strategy would follow the Learning Conversations guide and include:
+A good communication strategy would follow the Learning conversations about epilepsy (PDF 457KB) guide and include:

-A family resource that provides guidance to common inclusion questions with accompanying practical strategies and approaches to managing risk.
+The Inclusive Schools: Your rights and responsibilities in education (PDF 3MB) online resource provides guidance to common inclusion questions with accompanying practical strategies and approaches to managing risk.

-This eBook is designed to be read online, and has active links to additional resources and information.
+This interactive resource is designed to be read online, and has active links to additional resources and information.

 Disclosing your epilepsy – to get the job done